nielsenjared/nielsenjared.github.io/content/blog/motivation/index.md

 ## How Do We Stay Motivated?

 Stay motivated?
 Easier said than done.
-Especially in a year like this one.

 In [Ultralearning](https://amzn.to/33IZMF0), Scott Young defines three problems that prevent us from focusing:

 * Failing to start to focus (AKA procrastination)

 * Failing to sustain focus (AKA getting distracted).
-The sources that cause distractions:
+Young identifies three sources that cause distractions:

     * Your environment